gflorez97/dataProcesses2019/docs/index.md

 Nowadays, stats are everywhere.
 They cover most aspects of our life, ranging from rigorous industrial processes to mundane and trivial activities of our routine, enabling us to analyze any situation using numbers.
 One of the topics in which they are widely used and considered very valuable is, of course, sports.
-Specially in american sports, as it has been the norm for many years to gather any statistic that might be useful, hoping to extract knowledge from it.
+Especially in American sports, as it has been the norm for many years to gather any statistic that might be useful, hoping to extract knowledge from it.
 The goal is being able to tell how are sports evolving and which young players should be scouted, to try predicting who is going to be the new Jordan, the new Brady or the new Trout.

 The selected domain of interest for this project is basketball, and in particular, professional basketball in the United States of America, commonly known with the acronym NBA.
 We have chosen this topic for numerous reasons: we believe it is an interesting domain&mdash;not only for us but for the general public&mdash;the amount of data is constantly increasing as everyday new games are played and more data is collected, and having the power of analyzing all the data properly is becoming an increasingly higher priority for the professional teams.
-On top of that, it iss a sport we enjoy watching and we tend to be up-to-date with the different sources of NBA news, therefore we can compare the results of our analysis with our previous knowledge, helping us to better understand the unwritten rules behind this sport; similarly, this topic is explored in the film [Moneyball][moneyball].
+On top of that, it is a sport we enjoy watching and we tend to be up-to-date with the different sources of NBA news, therefore we can compare the results of our analysis with our previous knowledge, helping us to better understand the unwritten rules behind this sport; similarly, this topic is explored in the film [Moneyball][moneyball].

 We will try answering the following question: _**what makes a player be one of the top 10 best players in the NBA in a particular year?**_